ckchow45/DDPM_TS_Search/README.md

 ## Data Processing

+The data can be found in the appendices of my dissertation, although it should be possible to use other energy landscape data with some modifications to the code.

 Data was initially processed by converting the databases of minima and transition states into a graph before using Djikstra's path finding algorithm to construct discrete paths.
 Please see `path_generation.py` on the main branch for implementation.

 ## The 3 models